 What just might be easier than building or assembling a modern trellis?
 How about planting something tall!
 A few modern planters and the right greenery can get the job done.
 Horsetail reeds are a good option if you have a moist climate that doesn’t get too frosty in the winter.
 They provide height and a contemporary feel:

 These Low Galvanized Charcoal Planters from CB2 can be used to create a contemporary vibe.
-While tall cactus plants don’t come cheap, they definitely result in an amazing look and a thick barrier if planted close together.
-If cacti aren’t an option, consider tall native grasses.
+While tall plants don’t come cheap, they definitely result in an amazing look and a thick barrier if planted close together.
+If cacti aren’t an option, consider tall native grasses or other false plants.
+This 35-inch false snake plant will provide tons of privacy without any worry about water or sun.

 There are many ways to incorporate curtains, including using chainlink fencing supplies for a budget-friendly installation! [details at Polkadot Chair]